AllanWang/jGravity/README.md

 drag: Decide if users can drag elements which have been effected by jGravity.
 Only 'true' and 'false' are acceptable.

+callback: A function that will be called once jGravity starts runninng.

 Example:

     target: 'everything'